Zoreo/mp_web_scraper/README.md

    - Efficiently manages multiple client connections without creating a separate thread for each client.
    - Processes requests and returns results dynamically.

-3. **Ease of Use**:
+3. **Dynamic Client Interaction**:
-   - Clients can specify the number of headlines they want, making it customizable.
+   - Clients can specify the number of headlines to fetch during runtime, making the application flexible and user-friendly.

 ---